Skip to content

 This operation will add a new book to the system, so it's a POST request.
 Change the Method type in the dropdown list from "GET" to "POST".

 Expand the "Body" field on the form.
-This is where you can enter in an XML or JSON serialized Book record that will get added to the system.
-For now we'll leave this blank and let Rapise serialize the body for us later on when we actually write our test script.
-So we should now have:
+This is where you can enter an XML or JSON serialized book record that will be added to the system.
+For now, we'll leave this blank and let Rapise serialize the body for us later when we actually write our test script.
+You should now have:

 tutorial_web_services_pic20